California Roll Recipe

 I like to eat California rolls with wasabi and ginger on the side.
 Pink ginger has kind of become a standard at many restaurants and even though this can occur naturally when you pickle young ginger, many companies use dye or beets to color more mature ginger–either way, I try to veer towards naturally colored ginger.

 Along with California rolls, there’s also a lot of different types of sushi rolls and hand rolls.
-To learn more about sushi rolls vs. hand rolls, you can also visit this informative post.
+To learn more about the differences, check out my sushi rolls vs. hand rolls post.

 California Roll Pinterest Image